littleadam/Machine_Learning/README.md

 # Machine_Learning
-Repository containing Machine learning codes .free to use for everyone
+Repository containing Machine learning codes .This code base had codes starting from linear regression, classification to the advanced machine learning concepts..free to use for everyone